Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 • [ ] No extra props or people that break continuity

-This is boring.
+This is not the most exciting part of the process.
 It is also what makes projects feel professional.

 Why "more prompting" often makes mismatch worse